repatijaswanth/AgriSense-AI/README.md

-# 🌾 Smart Agriculture Assistant
+# 🌾 AgriSense AI-Smart Agriculture Assistant

 A full-stack MERN application that helps farmers with AI-powered crop disease diagnosis, live weather forecasts and farming advisories, and an AI chat advisor — all powered by Google's Gemini API.